1. Home »

 4. Motor Vehicle

-1. Obtain a Motor Vehicle Bill of Sale and the vehicle’s original Certificate of Title, with the seller transferring ownership to the buyer.
+Prior to registering a vehicle bought in a private sale, the buyer must obtain a Motor Vehicle Bill of Sale and the vehicle’s Certificate of Title from the seller, with ownership transferred to the buyer.[2]